Need Help? Give us a call.

 “If I do any advertising, it’s generally boosting posts on Facebook or putting a photo up and putting some dollars behind it just to drum up exposure.
 But I’ve found poor performance in terms of converting into leads and clients,” she says.

 “As a young photographer, I started with more amateur equipment—a camera, a lens, and a flash,” says Klorman.
-“Then as my business grew and as I started to get more clients and increase my price, I wanted to make sure that the quality of my photos were validated in what I was charging.
+“Then as my business grew and as I started to get more clients and increase my price, I wanted to make sure that the quality of my photos was validated in what I was charging.

 “I slowly upgraded my equipment—every few months I’d swap in this lens for this better lens or this camera for this better camera body, until I built up a nice camera bag of great equipment,” she adds.
 “So now I have a couple of flashes, a bunch of lenses, a really awesome body.
 It’s never something I had to drop a ton of money on in one stage, because every so often I just decide to get fresher equipment. ”

-Upgrading equipment might also help you refine or develop a particular style for your work, which can become as unique to your business as a logo.
+Upgrading photography equipment might also help you refine or develop a particular style for your work, which can become as unique to your business as a logo.

 “When you upgrade your lens, you are upgrading how quickly it’s going to shoot.
 I generally buy lenses that have very wide aperture.
 My style is focused in on people’s faces, their eyes, then a beautiful, milky blurred-out background—it’s called bokeh,” explains Klorman.
 “A lens that has a really wide aperture that goes down to 1.4 aperture lets in tons of light and gives you that background.”

 “I go to Adorama in NYC.
-I love going there because I know the people there, I always go to the same guys.
+I love going there because I know the people there; I always go to the same guys.
 They always give me a good deal—they’re honest and kind,” says Klorman.

 “I like to stick to one store.
 I always go in and ask them questions, they’re very patient and give me sound advice.
 I’ve always had great experiences,” she says.